 People in Ireland are living longer, healthier and more active lives, partly due to medical progress, and partly due to advancements in pharmaceutical science.
 Not only is pharmaceutical science critical to the health of the nation, it also plays a key role in the Irish economy.
 Ireland is one of the key locations for the pharmaceutical industry in Europe, and the Irish pharmaceutical industry has become one of the largest exporters of pharmaceuticals in the world.
 Over 150 pharmaceutical companies operate have plants in Ireland, including 9 of the world’s top 10 companies.
 This has created a strong demand for graduates qualified in pharmaceutical science, and employment prospects are excellent.

-Students are exposed to a wide range of state-of-the-art instrumentation and equipment at WIT and learn from researchers actively involved in cutting edge areas such as separation science, pharmaceutical drug delivery, biotechnology and environmental science.
+Students are exposed to a wide range of state-of-the-art instrumentation and equipment at SETU Waterford and learn from researchers actively involved in cutting edge areas such as separation science, pharmaceutical drug delivery, biotechnology and environmental science.

 |Semester 1||Semester 2|

 |Introductory Biology||Cell Biology & Biochemistry|

 |Introductory Chemistry||Physical & Organic Chemistry|

 |Introduction to ICT for Scientists||Introduction to Biotechnology and Pharmaceutical Science|